 New residents and tourists are attracted to Phoenix by the warm weather and abundant sunshine.
 Phoenix has maintained rapid and sustained growth, and its location in a wide valley allows neighborhoods to be built with houses that can have a lot of space around them.
-From 1970 to 2018, the population of the Phoenix metropolitan area grew by 400 percent.
+From 1970 to 2019, the population of the Phoenix metropolitan area grew by almost 410 percent.

 Phoenix doesn’t have many cloudy days, so it’s perfect for studying urban growth with satellite images.
 Scientists and city planners study population growth and urban expansion in fast-growing cities like Phoenix to determine the changes that have occurred over time and to see how those changes impact the surrounding environment, affect the availability of natural resources such as water, and alter the landscape and how it’s used.
 That information can help people plan for future changes as cities continue to grow.

 The southeastern suburb of Chandler is the residential area near the center of these images.
 It was once separated from the other suburbs—in the 1972 image, it’s completely surrounded by agriculture.
 Agriculture still dominates the 1984 and 1991 scenes, but by 2001, Chandler is no longer distinguishable from the rest of the rapid suburban expansion.